-Figure 11 illustrates this comparison in terms of a box-whisker plot.
-In each panel, the true value, estimated by simulation under the true model, is shown as a black disc.
+plot.
+In each panel, the "true" value, estimated by simulation under the true model, is shown as a black disc.
 The distribution of estimates from 100 different sample realisations of each Case is summarised by the median (white disc with black central dot), the interquartile range (grey rectangular box) and the (2.5%, 97.5%) interval (grey line).

-The performance of non-stationary parameterisations with mMALA is good, with the possible exception of Case 3 (and Case 6); yet MH inference tends to produce greater bias and variability in estimates of the 37.5th percentile.
-We may surmise that this difference may be due to the fact that mMALA exploits knowledge of likelihood gradient and curvature.
-The Constant model again performs more erratically.
-Corresponding box-whisker plots for the eastern directional octant (not shown) show similar characteristics: for a given inference scheme, all non-stationary models yield similar performance, but the Constant model overestimates throughout.
-It is interesting that MLE shows some bias in return value estimation for the omnidirectional 37.5th percentile, but this is not the case in general.
-True values of the 37.5th percentile for the western sector (see Figure 12) are considerably lower than for the eastern sector, and lower again than the omnidirectional values.
-In this sector, the rate of occurrences of events is generally lower in all cases.
-Nevertheless, Figure 12 has many similar features to Figure 11.
+The performance of mMALA and MLE in all Cases (where comparison is possible) is very similar.
+In general, MH inference tends to produce greater bias and variability in estimates of the 37.5th percentile.
+We may surmise that this difference may be due to the fact that both mMALA and MLE exploit knowledge of likelihood gradient and curvature.
+There is little difference between the performance of the three non-stationary parameterisations; but the Constant model again performs more erratically.
+Corresponding box-whisker plots for the eastern directional octant (not shown) suggest that MLE and mMALA inference is again very similar, with MH estimates exhibiting greater variability.
+All non-stationary models yield similar performance, but the Constant model overestimates throughout.
+True values of the 37.5th percentile for the western sector (see Figure 11) are considerably lower than for the eastern sector, and lower again than the omnidirectional values.
+In this sector, the rate of occurrences of events is generally lower in all Cases.
+Nevertheless, Figure 11 has many similar features to Figure 10.
 However, we note that MH struggles in combination with the Fourier parameterisation, probably since the latter has the whole of the covariate domain as its support; intelligent proposals (like those used here in MLE and mMALA) are necessary.
-Estimates using the Constant model are erratic.
 Overall, we note that MLE and mMALA inference for all of Spline, Fourier and Gaussian Process parameterisations perform relatively well, and equally well.

-3.3.
+4.3.
 Assessing efficiency of inference

-The effective sample size $(m^, e.g.$ Geyer 1992) gives an estimate of the equivalent number of independent iterations that a Markov chain Monte Carlo represents, and is defined by $m^ = m/(1+2\sum{k=1}^{\infty}c_k)$, where c_k is the autocorrelation of the MCMC chain at lag k, and m is the actual chain length.
+The effective sample size (m^ , see Geyer [12]) gives an estimate of the equivalent number of independent iterations that a Monte Carlo Markov chain represents, and is defined by $m^ = m/(1 + 2\sum{k=1}^{\infty} c_k)$, where c_k is the autocorrelation of the MCMC chain at lag k, and m is the actual chain length.
 The effective sample size per hour is defined by m^/T , where T is the elapsed computational time (in hours) for m steps of the chain.
 For maximum likelihood inference with bootstrap uncertainty estimation, since bootstrap resamples are independent of one another, we estimate effective sample size per hour as m{BS}/T where m{BS} is the number of bootstrap resamples used and T is now the total elapsed computational time (in hours) to execute analysis of the m{BS} bootstrap resamples.
 Comparison of effective sample sizes per hour for different cases, parameterisations and inference methods gives some indication of relative computational efficiency, although objective comparison is difficult.
 In particular we note that software implementations in MATLAB exploiting common computational structures between different approaches have been used; these are almost certainly to the detriment of computational efficiency for some of the approaches, particulary the Constant parameterisation.
 For this reason, we do not report effective sample size per hour for the Constant parameterisation.
 Computational run-times are also of course critically dependent on software and hardware resources used.
 We note that the focus of this work is primarily quality of inference, rather than its computational efficiency.
-Specific modelling choices, such as the set-up of the cross-validation strategy adopted for MLE and choice of burn-in length and proposal step-size for MH and mMALA within reasonable bounds may not influence inferences greatly, but will obviously however affect run times.
-Similarly the Spline, Fourier and Gaussian Process parameterisations used were chosen to be of similar complexity, but small differences may again influence relative computational efficiency of inference.
-With these caveats in mind, Figure 13 illustrates the distribution of estimated effective sample size (ESS), and effective sample size per hour (ESS/hr) for different cases, model parameterisations and inference procedures.
+Specific modelling choices, such as the set-up of the cross-validation strategy adopted for MLE and choice of burn-in length and proposal step-size for MH and mMALA within reasonable